xdrie/niacop/README.md

 you were using at any time in the past. it can also optionally count key events as a metric of engagement with an application.

-supports windows and linux. platform support is extensible, so theoretically macOS support could be added too.
+supports windows via Win32 and linux via X11. platform support is extensible, so theoretically more platforms could also be added.

+extensively tested on an Arch Linux install, using the i3 window manager.

 ## dependencies